mastertar/angles/README.md

-# angles
+# Angles Functions
-Various Angles Functions
+## You can use this to do several angle functions.